Azure/azure-service-operator/docs/multitenancy/proposal.md

 The conversion webhooks in the CRDs and the validating and mutating webhook configurations that are defined for different ASO resources will all point to the `azureoperator-webhook-service` service deployed in the `azureoperator-system` namespace (by default).
 The service will be backed by a deployment of the normal ASO operator running in a restricted webhook-only mode - it won't be watching any namespaces for Azure resources and won't have access to any Azure credentials.
 This mode will be triggered by the configuration setting `AZURE_WEBHOOK_ONLY=1`.
-With this set no other configuration values will be required, and no resource watches will be started - the operator will just respond to webhook requests from the API server.
+With this setting no other configuration values will be required, and no resource watches will be started - the operator will just respond to webhook requests from the API server.

 ### RBAC